Zee Bangla

-Zee Bangla is an Indian general entertainment pay television channel broadcasting in the Bengali language.
-It is owned by the Zee Entertainment Enterprises.
+Zee Bangla is an Indian Bengali-language general entertainment pay television channel owned by Zee Entertainment Enterprises.

 History

-The channel was relaunched on 15 September 1999 as Alpha TV Bangla, along with Alpha TV Marathi, Alpha TV Telugu and Alpha TV Punjabi.
+The channel was launched on 15 September 1999 as Alpha TV Bangla, along with Alpha TV Marathi, Alpha TV Telugu and Alpha TV Punjabi.
 It was the first Bengali-language satellite television channel in India.

-On 19 June 2011, all Zee channels rebranded with a new logo which was like number two instead of alphabet Z.

-In 2019, Samrat Ghosh became the head of the channel.

-The channel's new graphics was revealed during Sa Re Ga Ma Pa on 7 October 2018.
 In February 2020, it was one of the largest Bengali-language television channels in India by viewership.

 On 30 September 2021, Bangladesh imposed a blackout on foreign television channels, including Zee Bangla, that broadcast commercials.
 Two weeks later, Zee Bangla resumed broadcasting in Bangladesh, albeit without the commercials.